jharvey/rusefi_documentation/overview/rusefi_bundle/readme.md

  `rusefi.ini` is TunerStudio project template file, you would use it if you use TunerStudio software to tune your rusEfi unit.
+ See http://www.tunerstudio.com/index.php/downloads for TunerStudio download

+ See http://rusefi.com and https://github.com/rusefi/rusefi_documentation for more information about rusEfi